jonathanw82/Can_Share/README.md

 **Result:** No errors, works as intended.

-**Test:** Signup error checking, if the user tryes to signup again with the same email a message will tell the user they are already signed up
+**Test:** Signup error checking, if the user trys to signup again with the same email a message will tell the user they are already signed up

 **Result:** No errors, works as intended.